Cross-site scripting: Server-side versus DOM-based vulnerabilities

 XSS vulnerabilities were originally found in applications that performed all data processing on the server side.
 User input (including an XSS vector) would be sent to the server, and then sent back to the user as a web page.
 The need for an improved user experience resulted in popularity of applications that had a majority of the presentation logic (maybe written in JavaScript) working on the client-side that pulled data, on-demand, from the server using AJAX.

 As the JavaScript code was also processing user input and rendering it in the web page content, a new sub-class of reflected XSS attacks started to appear that was called DOM-based cross-site scripting.
 In a DOM-based XSS attack, the malicious data does not touch the web server.
 Rather, it is being reflected by the JavaScript code, fully on the client side.

 An example of a DOM-based XSS vulnerability is the bug found in 2011 in a number of jQuery plugins.
 Prevention strategies for DOM-based XSS attacks include very similar measures to traditional XSS prevention strategies but implemented in JavaScript code and contained in web pages (i.e. input validation and escaping).
 Some JavaScript frameworks have built-in countermeasures against this and other types of attack — for example AngularJS.

 Self-XSS

 Self-XSS is a form of XSS vulnerability that relies on social engineering in order to trick the victim into executing malicious JavaScript code in their browser.
 Although it is technically not a true XSS vulnerability due to the fact it relies on socially engineering a user into executing code rather than a flaw in the affected website allowing an attacker to do so, it still poses the same risks as a regular XSS vulnerability if properly executed.

 Mutated XSS (mXSS)

 Mutated XSS happens when the attacker injects something that is seemingly safe but is rewritten and modified by the browser while parsing the markup.
 This makes it extremely hard to detect or sanitize within the website's application logic.
-An example is rebalancing unclosed quotation marks or even adding quotation marks to unquoted parameters on parameters to CSS font-family.
+An example is rebalancing unclosed quotation marks or even adding quotation marks to unquoted values in CSS font-family properties.